Thirty years of the finite volume method for solid mechanics

-In addition to the standard cell-centred method for approximating the face centre displacement gradient given in Equation \ref{eq:approxFaceGradient}, a number of alternative methods have also been examined, including, for example, decomposing the gradient into normal and tangential components \citep{Tukovic2014, Cardiff2016a, Tukovic2018a} or using temporary elements with isoparametric formulations \citep{Fallah2008a}.
 At this point, it is worth noting the locally conservative nature of the discretisation: adjacent cells share integration points at the face centres, resulting in the force at cell faces being locally and hence globally conserved.
+This is a characteristic shared by all finite volume methods.

-To complete the discretisation of the surface force in terms of displacement $\boldsymbol{u}$, an expression is required for the the cell-centred displacement gradient; a variety of methods have been proposed, where, for its accuracy on unstructured grids and ease of implementation, the least-squares method is the most popular:
+To complete the discretisation of the surface force in terms of displacement $\boldsymbol{u}$, the cell-centred displacement gradients need to be expressed in terms of the cell-centred displacements.
+For its accuracy on unstructured grids and ease of implementation, the least-squares method is the most popular: